shezadalitechno/gameplanvue/README.md

-# GamePlan Analytics Dashboard
+# TechnoServe Teams Update

-A comprehensive analytics and reporting dashboard for GamePlan, built with Nuxt.js and Nuxt UI.
+A comprehensive analytics and reporting dashboard for TechnoServe teams, built with Nuxt.js and Nuxt UI.
 This application provides real-time insights into employee activity, task management, performance metrics, and team analytics by connecting to the GamePlan API.

 ## 🎯 Overview

-GamePlan Analytics Dashboard is a modern, full-stack web application designed to help teams and managers track and analyze their workforce productivity.
+TechnoServe Teams Update is a modern, full-stack web application designed to help teams and managers track and analyze their workforce productivity.
 Built with Vue 3, Nuxt.js, and deployed on Cloudflare Pages, it offers:

 - **Real-time Analytics**: Live data synchronization with GamePlan API
 - **Employee Activity Tracking**: Monitor updates, comments, and engagement